 Dinner time!
 Dinner is either 6pm or 6:30pm, and will be served in the room.
 I’ve not experienced in room dining for any of my ryokan stays before.
 It was always in a dining hall each time.
 I am pleased to experience something different this time.

 Lovely spread.
-The meal plan for the girl’s package was the standard kaiseki meal with items from mountain and sea but since this is the Tajima region, I wanted to have Tajima beef (also known as Kobe beef).
+The meal plan for the girl’s package was the standard kaiseki meal with items from mountain and sea but since this is the Tajima region, I wanted to have Tajima beef (similar to Kobe beef).
 I upgraded the meal to Tajima Beef Shabu Shabu for ¥4320 (2 pax) and I highly recommend doing so.
 Other options includes crab course, abalone course and steak course.

 Awabi, smoked duck and ika